How to add a product

 There are two ways to add products to your Bluepark website, manually, which we will focus on in this post, and via an import using a CSV file which you can find more information about here.

-Getting to know the Product Manager
+Getting to know the Products area

 Each of our free trial sites is supplied with ten sample products already loaded to the site.
-It is good practice to familiarise yourself with these products both in the admin console and on the website to see how they are set up and how they appear to the customer.
+It is good practice to familiarise yourself with these products both in the admin panel and on the website to see how they are set up and how they appear to the customer.

 In here you will see a summary of all ten products listed with some of the most important information displayed alongside.
 These pieces of information are: